aws/eks-anywhere/docs/content/en/docs/clustermgmt/observability/cluster-verify.md

 To verify that the expected number of cluster machines are up and running, use the `kubectl` command to show that the machines are `Running`.

-This will confirm that the expected number of provider machines are present, they are the correct version, and running.
+This will confirm that the expected number of provider machines with the correct version have been provisioned and running.
 The machine objects are named using the cluster name as a prefix and there should be one created for each node in your cluster.

 ```